Django installation

 Virtual environment: Windows

-, you need to open the command prompt and run python -m venv myvenv
+To create a new virtualenv, you need to open the command prompt and run python -m venv myvenv.
+It will look like this:

 command-line

-.
+Where myvenv is the name of your virtualenv.
 You can use any other name, but stick to lowercase and use no spaces, accents or special characters.
 It is also good idea to keep the name short – you'll be referencing it a lot!

 Virtual environment: Linux and OS X

-on both Linux and OS X by running python3 -m venv myvenv
+We can create a virtualenv on both Linux and OS X by running python3 -m venv myvenv.
+It will look like this:

 command-line

-.
+myvenv is the name of your virtualenv.
 You can use any other name, but stick to lowercase and use no spaces.
 It is also a good idea to keep the name short as you'll be referencing it a lot!

 NOTE: On some versions of Debian/Ubuntu you may receive the following error: